jtpaasch/curling/README.md

 ## Usage

-Use overleaded strings, generics (for JSON), and import the library.
+Use overloaded strings and generics (for JSON), and import the required libraries.

 ```
 {-# LANGUAGE OverloadedStrings, DeriveGeneric #-}